lucaedomosconi/HVDC/README.md

 By default the application will export these files also in `.json` format.

-It is possible anyway to explicitely export a file in `json` format by the command
+It is possible anyway to explicitly export a (txt) file in `json` format by the command
 ```
-mpirun HVDC_main --output-json <existing/file/name.txt>
+mpirun HVDC_main --export-json <file/name.txt>
 ```
 To import the data in `Octave` we use the script in `script/m/import_json_file.m`.